lbventura/ai-ml-studies/cnn-arch/README.md

-# Convolutional Neural Network Architecture for Image Colorization
+# Convolutional Neural Network (CNN) Architecture for Image Colorization

 This is a simple CNN architecture for image colorization based on [assignment 2](http://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/assignments/assignment2.pdf) of the Neural Networks and Deep Learning course of the University of Toronto.
 See more information in the course page [here](http://www.cs.toronto.edu/~rgrosse/courses/csc421_2019/).